20% to remember

 • the state could be randomly generated

-• going purely through the search space and improving the solution
+• going purely through the state space and improving the solution

 • they are converging/approaching the optimum